DHTMLX/scheduler-docs/data/touch_support.md

 - api/scheduler_touch_drag_config.md - defines the time period (in milliseconds) that is used to differentiate a long touch gesture from a scroll gesture
 - api/scheduler_touch_tip_config.md - enables/disables prompting messages in the right top corner of the screen
 - api/scheduler_touch_swipe_dates_config.md - enables/disables prompting messages in the right top corner of the screen
-- api/scheduler_responsive_lightbox_config.md - enables responsive styles for the lightbox (enabled by default) }}
+- api/scheduler_responsive_lightbox_config.md - enables responsive styles for the lightbox (disabled by default) }}